justb3a/processwire-simplecontactform/README.md

 * mark as spam by mail address
 * mark as spam by ip address

 To mark a message as spam go to `Pages Tree > scfmessages > edit`.
-Each message has two checkboxes to mark either the email address as spam or the ip address.
+Each message has two checkboxes to mark, either the email address as spam or the ip address.

 In order to get the latest message to the beginning of the list, click the **⇧ Sort Inverse** at the right corner of the list.